ludeeus/container/README.md

-monster | This is here to please @iantrich's crazy ideas, this combines the `integration` & `frontend` tags into one monster tag. monster-stable | Same as `monster` but only pulls released versions (tags). monster-X.X.X | Same as `monster` but with a version number to lock it to a specific version.
+monster | This is here to please @iantrich's crazy ideas, this combines the `integration` & `frontend` tags into one monster tag. monster-stable | Same as `monster` but only pulls released versions (tags). monster-X.X.X | Same as `monster` but with a version number to lock it to a specific version. dotnet | This provides a minimalistic container for working with dotnet core. dotnet-stable | Same as `base` but only pulls released versions (tags). dotnet-X.X.X | Same as `base` but with a version number to lock it to a specific version.

 # Custom commands included